izabelka/100-days-of-code/log.md

 **Today's Progress**: I've managed to add subtracting, dividing and multiplying.
 Adding and other operations on zero work, but it is displayed at the begining of the 'numbers string' when first clicked.
 I should fix it.

 **Thoughts:** I have a lot of repeating code, so I should refactor it.
 I am still having fun ;)

+## Day 30: February 2, 2017

+**Today's Progress**: I've added some styles and experimented with flexbox.

+**Thoughts:** Flexbox is cool and powerful but I am tired today, so I haven't done much.